 2010 - An icy blast from the past!

-2010 saw the last widespread snowy Christmas in the UK.
-It came towards the end of an historically severe spell - the coldest December in the last 100 years - in which widespread deep snowfall caused major disruption across much of the UK.
+2010 saw a widespread snowy Christmas in the UK.
+It came towards the end of an historically severe spell – the coldest December for 100 years – in which widespread deep snowfall caused major disruption across much of the UK.

 Heavy snow UK

-Farmers feed their livestock in fields near Darwen, in north-west England, on January 5, 2010 after a night of heavy snowfall (Getty)
+Farmers feed their livestock in fields near Darwen, in north-west England, on January 5, 2010 after a night of heavy snowfall/Credit: Getty

 Heavy snow

-Cars struggle in the snow in Norton on January 5, 2010.
-Heavy snowfall has affected large parts of the north of England with heavy travel disruption.
-(Getty)
+Cars struggle in the snow in Norton on January 5, 2010/Credit: Getty

 Christmas Day was deep, crisp and even - a true Christmas card scene.
 Daytime temperature remained well below freezing, (even in central London).
 There was snow on the ground at 83% of official recording stations across the UK - extremely rare in any age.